apify/apify-docs/sources/platform/integrations/drive.md

 # Google Drive integration

-**Learn how to integrate your Apify actors with Drive.
-This article shows you how to automatically save results to Drive when actor run succeeds.**
+**Learn how to integrate your Apify Actors with Google Drive.
+This article shows you how to automatically save results to your drive when an Actor run succeeds.**

 ---